DataDog/integrations-core/consul/README.md

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/consul/metadata.csv) for a list of metrics provided by the Datadog Agent's Consul check.

-See the [Consul docs](https://www.consul.io/docs/agent/telemetry.html) for a list of metrics the Consul Agent sends to DogStatsD.
+See [Consul's Telemetry doc](https://www.consul.io/docs/agent/telemetry.html) for a description of metrics the Consul Agent sends to DogStatsD.

+See [Consul's Network Coordinates doc](https://www.consul.io/docs/internals/coordinates.html) if you're curious how these metrics are calculated.

 # Service Checks